 CM- Thiago: Bayern Munich

-There are not many midfielders better than the Spanish genius.
-He completely controls the midfield and Barcelona must be wondering how they could let him go so easily.
+There are few midfielders better than this Spanish genius.
+He completely controls the midfield and Barcelona must wonder how they could let him go so easily.
 Thiago has superb passing, vision and is always a step ahead of his opponents, which also sees the Munich midfielder out in a good defensive shift for his side.
 Arguably the best central midfielder in the world.

 CM- Casemiro: Real Madrid

-Probably the only player in the Madrid team who doesn’t hold the world class reputation.
-However, his performances in the past two years show that simply is not true.
+Probably the only player in the Madrid team who doesn’t hold the world class reputation..yet.
 His defensive work and cover for the Madrid side allows the likes of Luka Modric and Toni Kroos the ability control the tempo of the game, knowing they have the Brazilian protecting behind them.
-Not only that, Casemiro has shown a knack for producing big moments in big games, including a screamer in last seasons Champions League victory over Juventus.
+Not only that, Casemiro has shown a knack for producing big moments in big games, including a screamer in last seasons Champions League victory over Juventus, and consistent performances over the last 2 years.

 RW- Gareth Bale: Real Madrid

-Since the Welshman joined Madrid four years ago for a then world record transfer fee, Bale has missed one out of every three games for his club.
-Bale was supposed to be the heir to Ronaldo’s throne, and although he is still a world class player who has played a major part in Madrid’s recent title successes, it is fair to say Bale hasn’t quite become the superstar for Madrid that he was expected to be.
+Since the Welshman joined Madrid four years ago for a then world record transfer fee, Bale has missed one of every three games for his club.
+Bale was supposed to be the heir to Ronaldo’s throne, and although he played a major part in Madrid’s recent title successes, Bale hasn’t quite become the superstar Madrid expected him to be.

 CAM- Christian Eriksen: Tottenham Hotspur